 Licensing of houses in multiple occupation (HMO)

-From 1 June 2020 new regulations come into force that require landlords to have an electrical installation condition report (EICR) in place for all new tenancies.
+From 1 June 2020 new regulations came into force that require landlords to have an electrical installation condition report (EICR) in place for all new tenancies.
 The rules apply to all existing tenancies from April 2021.
 The government has issued guidance setting out how the new Electrical Safety Standards affect landlords and tenants.
 If you are unsure if your existing electrical certificate meets the new requirements please contact the Private Sector Housing Team.

 A house in multiple occupation (HMO) is a property rented out by at least three people who are not from one ‘household’ (e.g. one family), but share facilities like the kitchen and bathroom.
 These are sometimes called ‘shared houses’.